kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 - 2026-09-08: Moved recovery behind `GlobalVolumeListerPlugin` per SIG Storage review, so that the volume manager asks each plugin rather than reading the CSI layout itself, and brought it into alpha.
+- 2026-09-16: Brought raw block volumes and the node e2e tests into alpha per SIG Storage review, and recorded the missing `NodeUnpublishVolume` after a reboot as a known alpha gap.

 ## Drawbacks